-HOMEWORK: Homework is a valuable aid to help students make the most of their school experience.
+Homework: Homework is a valuable aid to help students make the most of their school experience.
 Homework strengthens academic skills, reinforces concepts learned in class, helps students accept responsibility and develop positive study habits, and helps parents stay aware of their student's work.
 As such, homework is an independent activity that students must accomplish outside of the school day.
 Homework is not limited solely to written work; it also includes reading, studying, preparation for examinations, and projects.
 Students must complete written homework according to the directions given by the teacher.

-FINAL EXAMS: All students are required to take comprehensive final exams during the designated final examination period.
+Final Exams: All students are required to take comprehensive final exams during the designated final examination period.
 Students who are unable to take a final exam will receive an "Incomplete" for their final grade unless they request and receive permission from the Assistant Principal to make up their final exam at a later date to be determined in the sole discretion of the Assistant Principal.
 Upon correction of the final exam, the final grade will be entered into the student's transcript.
+Grades of "Incomplete" must remediated within the timeline provided by the teacher and Assistant Principal.
+If the "Incomplete" is not remediated, the missing exam will be given a score of 0 and the "Incomplete" will be changed to the grade earned.